On-Prem DevOps Infrastructure Project (2026 Edition)

 Host System Configuration

-The entire lab environment is built on the following desktop system:
+The entire lab environment is built on the following desktop system and below details:

 Device Name: win01